pfdubois/BridgeBidding/source/CompetingNT.rst

 suits or a five-card “long” suit.
 And yes, you may end up in trouble, just as can happen against the strong version.

-Be careful, however, against a weak 1N; the partner of the 1N opener is more likely to have a good hand than when a strong 1N is opened.
+Against a weak 1N, note the partner of the 1N opener is more likely to have a good hand than when a strong 1N is opened.